SAP-archive/devtoberfest-2021/README.md

 Register for the event on Eventbrite to recieve all the latest notifications about Devtoberfest.
 Registration is also required to be entered in the [Contest](#contest-the-game) aspects of Devtoberfest.

-A list of all submitted open source projects to be part of Devtoberfest with details can be found in [entries.md](./contest/entries.md)
+A list of all submitted open source projects to be part of Devtoberfest with details can be found in [entries.md](./contest/entries.md).
+Be sure to support these great community projects and take advantage of what they are sharing with everyone.

 ## Key Dates